minoa-lang/reference/src/introduction.md

 // Example code block
 ```

+- Implementation notes are used to define features a compiler implementation may support, or how it may deviate from the reference.
+> _Implementation note_: This is an example of an implementation note

 - Todos are used to indicate that part of the reference is not finished, and defines what changes still need to be made to them.
 > _Todo_: This is an example of a todo